Smoothieware/Smoothie-video-tutorials/003-configuration-basics/synopsis.md

 This means that to configure everything, the only thing you need to do is access that “config” file, and edit it.

+The recommended application to edit the configuration file is Gedit [https://wiki.gnome.org/Apps/Gedit], and though any basic text editor should theorically do the job, please be warned that the very popular Notepad++ sometimes does weird things to the file.

 ### Configuration format

 If you open the configuration file with a text editor {do so}, you can see it looks like this.

 Each line is made out of a configuration option’s name, followed by it’s value {show}

-The file also contains comments.
+The file can also contains comments.
 In the configuration file, anything after the character #, on a given line, will be ignored.
 Those are comments.
 You can see, for example, comments at the end of nearly each line.
 You can also see lines that start with #, and are a comment line.